What do I need to know to prepare my appeal?

 - For tips on writing a more thorough and strong appeal, please click here.

 - Describe your academic successes and strengths this semester.
-What strategies did you employ that were the most effective in helping you success?
+What strategies did you employ that were the most effective in helping your success?

 - Summarize any significant academic challenges or specific hardships that you faced this semester that prevented you from improving your academic performance.

-- Did you meet with your advisor or an academic success advisor [previously “recovery advisor”] in your advising or student services center this past semester?
-If yes, when and how often (use specific dates when possible) did you meet with your advisor?
+- If yes, when and how often (use specific dates when possible) did you meet with your advisor?
 What strategies and tools did you discuss implementing this semester to ensure your success?

 - List all of the university resources that you employed this semester to help improve your academic performance.
 How often did you engage with each of these resources?
 Which were most effective in helping you succeed?